Helping Social Anxiety/Phobia with Psychotherapy at 1066 Therapy

 - lack of confidence

 - feelings of inferiority and/or insecurity

-There is an old Spanish proverb which says “a life lived in fear is a life only half lived” and I think this applies to anyone with social anxiety.
-When we have social anxiety we can feel that, at best we are prevented from achieving our full potential in life and, at worst we are almost unable to lead a ‘normal’ life.
+There is an old Spanish proverb which says “a life lived in fear is a life only half lived” and I think this rings true here.
+When we have social anxiety we can feel that, at best we are prevented from achieving our full potential in life.
+At worst we are almost unable to lead a ‘normal’ life.
 It is quite common for us to try to limit our life and lifestyle to try to manage, control, or even avoid, situations where we might experience our symptoms.

 What Causes Social Anxiety